Statues of Hawaii king and queen to reign in front of museum

 Kauai residents Billy and Luella Lemn conceived the idea and Billy Lemn produced the drawings of King Kaumualii and Queen Deborah Kapule that are being used as a basis for the life-sized statues by Chris O'Conner of Kauai.

-The museum's director says the project will generate interest in local history.
+Chock believes the project will generate interest in local history while honouring great island leaders.

+"The educational component is the most valuable piece in this," he said.

+The statues will be welcoming while providing an educational entry point, Luella Lemn said.

 Information from: The Garden Island, http://thegardenisland.com/